mratsim/blocksmith/rewinder.md

   - to validate an attestation
 - the "BeaconRPC" service
   - to answer RPC queries that require state handling
+- the "BeaconValidator" service
+  - to produce, sign, store, broadcast new blocks
+  - to handle validator duties, BeaconValidator should pass a pointer to
+    - the Eth1 MainChainMonitor
+    - the SecretKeyService service (ValidatorPool + the link to out-of-process signing service)
+    - the network Eth2Node

 It is the only module that apply `state_transition()`.
 Furthermore the only other module that deal with `BeaconState` is the HotDB but only with raw copyMem.
 This is an important properties with the following benefits:
 - BeaconState is costly both in term of memory and CPU.
 We can focus the target of our optimizations.